BioMedLab-HM/biomed-iot/README.md

 # Biomed IoT

 Biomed IoT is an open source IoT platform for data acquisition, visualization and automation.
 It enables the integration and real-time analysis of sensors and effector devices.
 It is optimized for data security and privacy, making it suitable for medical data, such as in clinical trials.
-It is built on the Django framework and provides its core functionality by integrating the Eclipse Mosquitto™ MQTT broker, Node-RED, InfluxDB&reg; 2.0 and Grafana&reg;.
+It is built on the Django framework and provides its core functionality by integrating the Eclipse Mosquitto™ MQTT broker, Node-RED(R), InfluxDB&reg; 2.0 and Grafana&reg;.

 ## Content